g7kse/g7kse.github.io/content/docs/ham radio/VLF Upconverter/index.md

 ---

 {{< callout type="warning" >}}
   This one is a bit of work in progress.
-It shouldn't be hard to complete so I've put thi splaceholder in for when its done....I promise I'll do it
+It shouldn't be hard to complete so I've put this placeholder in for when its done....I promise I'll do it :-)
 {{< /callout >}}
-This one is a bit of work in progress.
-It shouldn't be hard to complete so I've put thi splaceholder in for when its done....I promise I'll do it :grinning:

 ![VLF Upconverter circuit](vlfup.png#centre)